 Osteoporosis is more common in women, but it affects men as well.
 Advancing age is a significant risk factor.

-Having a bone density test can help to determine the health of your bones.
+Having a can help to determine the health of your bones.
 Bone density testing is most often used when people have:

 - previously diagnosed osteoporosis

 - a history of long-term use of corticosteroid medication

 - poor nutrition

 - alcohol intake of more than two standard drinks per day

 - caffeine intake of more than three cups of coffee or equivalent per day

 - chronic kidney or liver disease